ansys/pyansys-dev-guide/README.rst

 This guide serves as the central document for:

-- Ansys developers who want to create and "own" libraries.
+- Ansys developers who want to create and "own" libraries
-- Anyone in the Python community who wants to contribute to a library.
+- Anyone in the Python community who wants to contribute to a library
-- Anyone who is interested in learning more about the PyAnsys project and libraries.
+- Anyone who is interested in learning more about the PyAnsys project and libraries

-Web-based documentation will be posted upon approval.
+Web-based documentation is posted upon approval.

-PDF version of this guide can be found in the release notes in `Releases
+A PDF version of this guide can be found in the release notes in `Releases
 <https://github.com/pyansys/about/releases>`_.

 Generate Documentation
 ----------------------
-Generate this documentation locally by first installing the requirements with:
+To generate this documentation locally, first install the requirements with:

 .. code::

    pip install -r requirements_docs.txt

-Then build (on Windows) with:
+Then, depending on your operating system, generate the documentation.

+On Windows, generate with:

 .. code::

    cd doc
    make.bat html

-Or on Linux with:
+On Linux, generate with:

 .. code::